 - DHS has published a final public charge rule that will be effective on December 23, 2022.

 - Florida Governor Ron DeSantis is facing a civil lawsuit and is under criminal investigation for his role in flying Venezuelan migrants from Texas to Martha’s Vineyard on September 14, 2022.

 - USCIS field offices and asylum offices have reopened.
-Visitors must follow this policy.
-Naturalization ceremonies have also resumed.
+Visitors must follow this COVID-19 policy.
+Naturalization ceremonies as well as in-person interviews and appointments have also resumed.